lukemetz/2048-rs/README.md

-Rust implementation of 2048, with an AI.
+Rust implementation of [2048](http://gabrielecirulli.github.io/2048/), with an AI.
 Todo : AI.
+MCTS ?